Beloth/Ostston/Next/Notes.md

 If released she will collapse (make a dex roll to see if you can catch her before she falls to the ground).

+####Guardroom
+* Guard captain is recognisable as the captain of Lord Tanafrey.
+He does have the tattoo.
+* Investigation check to find the runic circle
+  * If checking the bookcases DC20+
+  * If checking the room DC15+
+  * Drudic knowledge - symbols of transportation, leads to a hidden area.
+Probably not found by the cultists judging from the dust

+####Private Melikki shrine Area

+* Chest has
+  * Amulet of Common Speech
+  * Bag of Bean - 8 beans. weighs about 4lbs
+  * 750gp art object - Silver Unicorn with sapphire eyes and a goldern horn

 ####Main Room